GabrielAkers/Math4194-PokemonPo/README.md

 TIME_SCALE = x : scales timing by x, x in (0,1) makes the sim run slower, x > 1 makes it faster and x=1 runs at default speed this controls ALL timing in the simulation

-SESSION_TIME = x : default is 720 seconds which corresponds to 12 hours as per the problem statement. the game will exit after this time, but you can change that behavior Game.run. just change lines 546 and 547 so the game doesnt exit after seeing the session time up event. it will now just log data every x seconds (scaled by TIME_SCALE of course) instead of closing
+SESSION_TIME = x : default is 720 seconds which corresponds to 12 hours as per the problem statement. the game will exit after this time, but you can change that behavior in Game.run() just change lines 546 and 547 so the game doesnt exit after seeing the session time up event. it will now just log data every x seconds (scaled by TIME_SCALE of course) instead of closing

 poke_points() : controls the point values of individual pokemon